ThaBestStriker/DataDeleteTool/README.md

 # DataDeleteTool
-Parses IntelTechniques' Personal Data Removal Guide to find personal info on data broker sites and automate deletion requests.
-Uses OSINT tools for manual data verification.
-For legal, ethical use only; unauthorized or criminal use is prohibited.
-Users are responsible for compliance with all laws.
+This tool utilizes the IntelTechniques "Personal Data Removal Guide" workbook to parse data broker sites for personal information and automate data deletion requests.
+It also leverages IntelTechniques OSINT tools to manually cross-reference personal data and further generate opt-out requests.
+Tool tracks active opt-out requests and verifies data was removed until user marks opt-out request as "resolved."

+# State Privacy Laws
+Tool also tracks whether user is resident of state with privacy laws and tailors opt-out requests.
+Applicable states: California (CCPA/CPRA), Virginia (VCDPA), Colorado (CPA), Connecticut (CTDPA), Utah (UCPA), New Jersey (NJDPA), Oregon (OCPA), Texas (TDPSA), Montana (MTCDPA), Delaware (DPDPA), Iowa (ICDPA), Nebraska (NDPA), New Hampshire (NHPA), Tennessee (TIPA).

+Quick plug for contacting your state (and federal) congress if your state does not have data privacy laws.

+# Disclaimer
+This tool is designed solely for lawful and ethical purposes, such as personal data protection and authorized privacy management.
+Unauthorized use, including but not limited to accessing, collecting, or manipulating data without explicit consent or legal authorization, is strictly prohibited.
+The developers of this tool are not responsible for any misuse, illegal activities, or damages resulting from its use.
+Users are solely responsible for ensuring compliance with all applicable local, state, national, and international laws and regulations.